News & Events

 Information specific to undergraduate majors and minors catalogues may be accessed here.

 As you know, each semester you are expected to meet with your advisor to confirm that your student record is in order.
-When you meet, you can use the SOCI/ CJ Major and Minors worksheet which shows your progress toward the degree requirements in sociology.
+When you meet, you can use the CJ Major and Minors worksheet which shows your progress toward the degree requirements in criminal justice.
 During your advising session, please come prepared to discuss any problems or questions.